FC-Datalog as a Framework for Efficient String Querying: Efficient FC-Datalog

-When evaluating a linear program, nondeterminism can occur in two ways: in choosing the values of the variables when processing a rule, which we call \emph{local nondeterminism}, and in choosing which rule to process, which we call \emph{global nondeterminism}.
-In order to remove all nondeterminism, we must ensure every program has both \emph{local} and \emph{global determinism}.
+When evaluating a linear program, nondeterminism can occur in two ways: choosing the values of the variables when processing a rule, which we call \emph{local nondeterminism}, and choosing which rule to process, which we call \emph{global nondeterminism}.
+In order to eliminate all nondeterminism, we must ensure every program has both \emph{local} and \emph{global determinism}.
+To do this, we define the relation $W_{\fcdatalogrule}$ that holds the possible values for a rules top and bottom variables.